Contributor: Mr. Panache

 Experts would tell you that entrepreneurial opportunities exist for those who can produce products or services desired by customers, but the truth only surfaces when they say promising entrepreneurial opportunities are more than just interesting ideas, which is often the exact thing entrepreneurs are exposed to in most of these seminars.
 Some entrepreneurs have to close business to attend to these events and they understand that value for customers is indeed one way of seizing available opportunities, while money will always be the foundation.
 Money, some have it and some do not; and these two factors do not get along in most instances.

 Solid, healthy and sustainable relationships between those with monetary muscles, and those with ideas will need to be established.
-Through proper relationships with those who understand business, will people start scaling these established concerns by entrepreneurs and referring them down the right entrepreneurial or career paths.
+Through proper relationships with those who understand business, only then will people start allowing entrepreneurs to scale these established concerns and refer them down the right entrepreneurial or career paths.
 To comprehend the great contribution and tremendous potential of entrepreneurial ventures; think of their history, the true nature of their motivation and the life of these businesses since inception.

 “Entrepreneurship is marked by diversity in that there is a great variety in the people and firms termed entrepreneurial”.
 With truth in the statement, we can only encourage decision makers and funding institutions not to fit every business into some narrow stereotype when deciding to financially support them.
 The NYDA and GEP would understand such sentiments and how they have always stereotyped entrepreneurs.